Azure/azure-quickstart-templates/101-app-function/GettingStarted-FuncApp.md

 ![Screen](./images/azlogin.png)

-You gonna be redirected to the Azure Portal where you can use your credentials to login into.
+You will be redirected to the Azure Portal where you can use your credentials to login into.

 After login, you gonna have your credentials.

-In order to set the right subscription, you can use the following command:
+To to set the right subscription, you can use the following command:

 #### az account set --subscription "your subscription id"